spinnaker/spinnaker/docs/commands.md

 ```

 #### Parameters
- * `--account-name`: The Spinnaker account that Spinnaker will be deployed to, assuming you are runninga deployment of Spinnaker that requires an active cloud provider.
+ * `--account-name`: The Spinnaker account that Spinnaker will be deployed to, assuming you are running a deployment of Spinnaker that requires an active cloud provider.
  * `--bootstrap-only`: A bootstrap-only account is the account in which Spinnaker itself is deployed.
 When true, this account will not be included the accounts managed by Spinnaker.
  * `--consul-address`: The address of a running Consul cluster.
 See https://www.consul.io/.
 This is only required when Spinnaker is being deployed in non-Kubernetes clustered configuration.